kiranz/just-api/docs/docs/features.md

         }
 ```

-Note that run_type is `inline` and function is mapped to function key of `inline` attribute. `!!js/function` is how you tell Just-API parse to consider it as custom synchronous functions.
+Note that run_type is `inline` and function is mapped to function key of `inline` attribute.
+Tagging with `!!js/function` is how you tell Just-API parser to consider it as a custom synchronous function.

 #### custom module function